 Having designed “simple” logos and directed staff teams, I can say with a fair amount of authority that, if you’re doing it right, the latter is far easier than the former, and here’s why.

 As a designer, the most important thing you can deliver to your clients is a way to funnel their core values into a working system.
 That includes the visuals, of course, but visuals are almost near the bottom of the list for design requirements.
 Sure, anybody can put some plain text in a box.
-But the knowledge of whether or not that’s appropriate for the project your working on is what makes you the design expert, and not your client.
+But the knowledge of whether or not that’s appropriate for the project you’re working on is what makes you the design expert, and not your client.

 Always remind yourself that design is about solving a problem and communicating a core idea to your user.
 Whether it’s a squeeze page on a commercial website, or the can opener in your kitchen, all design should strive to use the fewest amount of elements to make the easiest user experience possible.